 “Fixing the girdling root problem is not easy.
 In many instances a native tree is specified but the tree dies of girdling roots, just when it was supposed to hit its prime.
 Until the nursery industry solves this problem, designers would be wise not to allow container-grown trees.”James Urban (renowned US Landscape Architect and Arborist) in his book “Up by Roots”

 No, not all; but far too many.
 So, has the industry solved this problem?
 Not really.
 But some of us are trying and none harder than or with greater success than Trees Impact, widely acknowledged for setting the benchmark for the production of containerised landscape trees.
 Trees Impact has been adopting and refining strategies for more than 20 years with the aim of consistently producing trees that not only look great but also have excellent and reliable root systems.
 And we regularly check that our systems are doing what we want – through invasive and, often, destructive sampling of rootballs taken from everyday production.
 As one arborist said to Ross Clark at one of his interstate presentations:

 “I have never seen rootballs as good as that and doubt anyone else here has either.”

-These photos show the typical outcomes we are achieving with some 500 litre rootballs of trees taken from our production for destructive testing.
+These photos show the typical outcomes we are achieving with some good sized rootballs of trees taken from our production for destructive testing.
 Like that arborist, you will never have seen better.